mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 BiFlow
 ~~~~~~

-The ``BiFlow`` class basically works in exactly the same way as the
+The ``BiFlow`` class mostly works in the same way as the
 normal ``Flow`` class.
 We already mentioned several of the new features,
-like support for targets, messages and retrieving nodes based on their
+like support for targets, messages, and retrieving nodes based on their
 node_id.
 Appart from that the only major difference is the way in which
 you can provide additional arguments for nodes.
 For example the
 ``FDANode`` in MDP requires class labels in addition to the data array
 (telling the node to which class each data point belongs).
 In the
 ``Flow`` class the additional data (the class labels) is provided by the
-same iterator as the data.
+same iterable as the data.
 In a ``BiFlow`` this is no longer allowed,
-since this functionality is now provided by a more general mechanism.
+since this functionality is provided by a more general mechanism.
 In
-the addition to the ``data_iterables`` keyword argument there is a new
+addition to the ``data_iterables`` keyword argument there is a new
-``msg_iterables`` argument, where you can provide iterators for the
+``msg_iterables`` argument, to provide iterables for the
 message dictionary.
 The structure of the ``msg_iterables`` argument
-should be the same as that of ``data_iterables``, but instead of
+must be the same as that of ``data_iterables``, but instead of
-yielding arrays it should yield dictionaries containing the additional
+yielding arrays it should yield dictionaries (containing the additional
-data values with the corresponding keys.
+data values with the corresponding keys).
 Here is an example:

 ::